-The following list of museums with interesting collections of 17th-century Dutch art was drawn from pp. 224-228 in The Dutch Painters: 100 Seventeenth Century Masters by Christopher Wright.
+The following list of museums with interesting collections of seventeenth-century Dutch art was drawn from The Dutch Painters: 100 Seventeenth Century Masters by Christopher Wright (pp. 224–228).
 Some additions to the text and updates are being made.
 These collections have been divided into three categories.

 Those collections with one of more paintings by Vermeer are signaled by a thumbnail images of their Vermeer painting(s) and the artist's monogram.
 Detailed information on these museums and their websites can be reviewed by clicking here.

 Those museums which maintain internet websites have been linked.

 The following collections of Dutch pictures are more or less comprehensive.
 The occasional gaps, like the lack of Vermeers in the Hermitage, only serve to emphasize how complete the collections are.
 A careful study of any one of these collections will enable the visitor to gain a general idea of most aspects of Dutch seventeenth-century painting.

 The largest collection of Dutch pictures in existence.
 It is completely representative of every aspect of the national art, built up over a century and a half of enlightened purchases and occasional important bequests.
 The only failing is the possession of medium rather than high-quality works of the odd painter, especially Hobbema and Cuyp.

 A collection largely built up by purchase by the celebrated director Wilhelm von Bode.
 The representation of Rembrandt is unforgettable.
 The collection is comprehensive in most areas except Mannerism and seascape.